SEO Case Study · Organic Search & Lead Tracking

 Lead actions nearly tripled.
 Sessions rose 50%.

-Across the site, key events, the lead-related actions the business cares about, climbed from 414 to 1,182 between the two matched 30-day windows, while sessions rose from 16,276 to 24,419.
-The on-page pages I worked carried much of that lift.
+Across the site, key events — the lead-related actions the business cares about — climbed from 414 to 1,182 between the two matched 30-day windows, while sessions rose from 16,276 to 24,419.
+The pages I worked carried much of that lift.

 Key events by page